-An estimated one-third of people who experience a TIA will go on to have a full-blown ischemic stroke within a year.
+An estimated one-third of people who experience a TIA will go on to have a full ischemic stroke within a year.
 Seeking treatment reduces the chances of this happening.

-If a person has had a stroke, they’re at an increased risk to have another.
+If a person has had a stroke, their risk of having another increases.
 It’s estimated that one-fourth of people who’ve had a stroke will have another within five years.

-There are many lifestyle changes you can adopt to reduce your risks for ever having a stroke or a reoccurrence.
+There are many lifestyle changes you can adopt to reduce your risks of ever having a stroke or a reoccurrence.
 Examples include:

 - increasing physical activity